-The Bank will verify household income for all homeownership units by reviewing: 1) Calculation of Income Worksheet documenting household income; 2) Third-party documentation verifying household income; and, 3) if applicable, recorded retention document.
+The Bank will verify for all homeownership units the following: household income by reviewing: 1) Calculation of Income Workbook documenting household income; 2) third-party documentation verifying household income; 3) review construction cost calculator (cost reasonableness) and, 4) if applicable, recorded retention document.

 Sampling will occur when funds are requested for disbursement.
 The Bank will review the following documentation for a minimum of 10%, and not less than three, of the completed units in a project:

-- Property settlement statement for transactions including home purchase; - Property appraisal for transactions including home purchase; - Documentation of scope of work and bid estimates;

-- Additional documentation at the discretion of the Bank based on project type and commitments in the AHP application. - New Construction or Rehabilitation Escrow
+- Property settlement statement for transactions including home purchase - Property appraisal for transactions including home purchase - Documentation of scope of work and bid estimates - Additional documentation at the discretion of the Bank based on project type and commitments in the AHP application. - New Construction or Rehabilitation Escrow

-In the case of a Homeownership Project that includes acquisition of an owner-occupied unit, and settlement costs include escrow for new construction or rehabilitation, the acquisition will not be regarded as complete until escrow is closed and funds are paid out.
+In the case of a Homeownership Project that includes acquisition of an owner-occupied unit, and settlement costs include escrow for new construction or rehabilitation, the acquisition will not be regarded as complete until escrow is closed, and funds are paid out.
 For those projects including escrow for new construction or rehabilitation, sample documentation will include: